MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-commit.md

 ## Composite gestures (Jenny?)
 - Move from "composite gestures" section here: https://docs.microsoft.com/en-us/windows/mixed-reality/gestures#composite-gestures
-- Note that these are available on HoloLens v1 and v2
+- Note that these are available on HoloLens (1st gen) and HoloLens 2

+## See also